 - Fully Managed - This requires access for the vendor, allowing them to set up or maintain Prometheus, or access to the Kubernetes endpoint if you have a Kubernetes-only setup.

-- Partially Managed - This will need you to manage a lightweight local Prometheus for surface level tasks, sending all the tougher tasks like managing system resources, disk space, retentions, etc. to the dedicated hosted Prometheus.
+- Partially Managed - This will need you to manage a lightweight local Prometheus for surface-level tasks, sending all the tougher tasks like managing system resources, disk space, retentions, etc.

 What's Special About MetricFire?